croxit-administrator/apidocs/source/index.html.md

-customer_id | Your customer ID based on your request bank_id | Bank id for the created virtual account customer_name | Name of your virtual account virtual_account | Generated Virtual Account number and virtual account bank is_closed | The transaction amount determined if has true value is_single_use | The virtual account can be use only once if has true value trx_amount | Amount of transaction if you set `is_closed` equals true datetime_expired | The time when the virtual account will be expired
+customer_id | Your customer ID based on your request bank_id | Bank id for the created virtual account customer_name | Name of your virtual account virtual_account_number | Generated Virtual Account number and virtual account bank, we place <code>random number</code> if this value is not defined virtual_account_id | Generate id for Virtual Account from <code>croxit.io</code>
+is_closed | The transaction amount determined if has true <code>value</code>, default value is <code>false</code>
+trx_amount | Amount of transaction if you set `is_closed` equals true datetime_expired | The time when the virtual account will be expired, default for this value is 1 year from virtual account created status | status that defines virtual account ACTIVE or INACTIVE